FREQUENTLY ASKED QUESTIONS

 Answer: You may termination a connection with any firm, for any reason, provided you do not have any orders currently in process.

-Question: What data is stored in the AdNode Blockchain?
+Question: What data is stored by AdNode on the blockchain and privately?

-Answer: The AdNode Blockchain records legal agreements (such as advertising insertion orders) and machine-driven data reporting (such as advertising delivery information from validators).
+Answer: AdNode’s records on the blockchain legal agreements (such as advertising insertion orders) and machine-driven data reporting (such as advertising delivery information from validators).
 All data in the AdNode Blockchain is anonymous.
 It is tied to public keys of account holders.

 Applications may store additional data in a secure environment, such as email addresses, usernames and banking information.
-However, identifiable data cannot be stored on the AdNode Blockchain.
+However, identifiable data cannot be stored on the blockchain.